-Sherston is a physiotherapist with a deep understanding of healthy human movement and control and passion for endurance sports.
+Sherston is a physiotherapist with a deep understanding of healthy human movement and control.

 Sherston has a Masters of Physiotherapy, a Bachelor of Exercise Physiology and a Diploma of Massage Therapy.